Newcastle University

 Our Philosophy

-At Newcastle University, we are committed to developing excellent clinical psychologists with a strong value base and a commitment to evidence-based practice.
-Our Doctorate in Clinical Psychology Programme will equip you with the knowledge and skills required to deliver effective evidence-based psychological interventions, as well as an ability to critique and contribute to the research literature.
+At Newcastle University, we are committed to training clinical psychologists who combine clinical excellence with a strong ethical foundation, professional integrity, and a commitment to evidence-based practice.
+Our Doctorate in Clinical Psychology Programme supports trainees to develop the knowledge,skills and values required to deliver effective, evidence-based assessment, formulation and psychological interventions, and to critically engage with and contribute to the research evidence base.

-Our aim is to train a workforce that reflects the diversity of the client groups who use clinical psychology services.
-We seek to recruit a diverse group of Trainees who share our values and are active in promoting equity, diversity, and inclusion (EDI) throughout the programme.
+Our aim is to train a workforce that reflects the diversity of the client groups that require clinical psychology services.
+We welcome applications from candidates who share our values, demonstrate a commitment to ethical, reflective and evidence-based practice, and are motivated to promote equity, diversity and inclusion throughout their training and future professional work.

 Support